-Few decades ago, eating fresh homegrown tomatoes during the winter was impossible, but today, it’s not.
+A few decades ago, eating fresh homegrown tomatoes during the winter was impossible.
+Today, it’s no longer a pipedream.

-Thanks to modern technology, you can now grow your own tomatoes during any season of the year.
+Thanks to modern technology, you can now grow your tomatoes during any season of the year.

 But to do that, you must choose a suitable grow light for your plants.